Airborne virus transmission under different weather conditions: Introduction

 \section{Introduction}

 It is well known that droplets released by infected persons through coughing, sneezing, speaking or breathing contain microorganism (bacteria, virus, fungi, etc) causing a large number of diseases~\cite{cflugge,Wells}.
-Several decades ago it was thought-out that the diseases which are spread by droplets are airborne~\cite{Gelfand} and recently ten scientific reasons have been provided in support of SARS-COV-2 being an airborne infection~\cite{10reasons} (see also ~\cite{review} for review).
-The transmission routes ~\cite{kutter} of the virus crucially depends on how the droplets evolve is space with the progression of time.
-For example, the big droplets settle gravitationally on different surfaces like, hand rail, door handle, tables, etc and eventually infect through direct contact.
-The small droplets either directly discharged or formed due to evaporation of the big droplets will remain suspended in the air for long time due to the dominance of the diffusive force over the gravitational force.
-It still remains as a big challenge to understand the density of virus in the air~\cite{mpan}, their capability to infect~\cite{bynumbers}, their survivability on different surfaces~\cite{doremalen} and comparison.
-The survivability of the virus on solid surfaces increases under humid conditions~\cite{AA}.
-Therefore, these factors limits our ability to evaluate the risk~\cite{Nazhu}.
-The release of virus via respiration process~\cite{richard,herfst} and speaking is well known~\cite{kkwang,asadi,stadnytskyl}.
-The saliva of the infected persons contains the Coronavirus~\cite{kkwang,lazzi}.
+Several decades ago it was considered that the infections which are contained within the droplets are airborne~\cite{Gelfand}.
+Recently ten scientific reasons have been provided in support of SARS-COV-2 as an airborne infection~\cite{10reasons} (see also ~\cite{review} for review).
+The transmission routes ~\cite{kutter} of the virus crucially depends on how the droplets evolve in space with time under the action of three competitive forces - gravitational force which is opposed by the drag and diffusive forces.
+For example, big droplets settle gravitationally on different surfaces like, hand rail, door handle, tables, etc and eventually infect through direct contact.
+The small droplets either directly discharged or formed due to evaporation or fragmentation of the big droplets remain suspended in the air for long time due to the dominance of the diffusive force over the gravitational which infect healthy persons through inhalation.
+It still remains as a big challenge to understand the density of SARS-COV-2 virus in the air~\cite{mpan}, their capability to infect~\cite{bynumbers}, their survivability on different surfaces~\cite{doremalen,AA} and the relative weight these factors.
+Therefore, these factors limit our ability to evaluate the risk~\cite{Nazhu}.
+As the saliva of the infected persons contains the Coronavirus~\cite{kkwang,lazzi} hence it can be transmitted through the process of respiration~\cite{richard,herfst}, speaking~\cite{kkwang,asadi,stadnytskyl}, coughing and sneezing.
 The increase in emission of pathogens with the loudness in speaking which may depend on some unknown physiological factors varying among individuals has also been reported ~\cite{asadi}.
-Recently it has been reported that the droplets and aerosols (droplets with size $<5 \mu$m) can travel a distance much larger distance than the prescribed 6 feet and remain suspended in the air for hours and in fact SARS-COV2 RNA is recovered in air sample~\cite{jama20}.